anthonywchen/CommonSenseMultiHopQA/README.md

 First download the pre-computed ELMo representation for NarrativeQA.  [here](https://drive.google.com/file/d/1pwzyEa0ogrXAMDmkFWOwH_eCSk8bP7ud/view), and extract into the folder `lm_data`.
 This contains the ELMo data for NarrativeQA.

-To extract the ELMo files for the other datasets, run the following in the `lm_data` file.
+To extract the ELMo files, run the following in the `lm_data` file.
 ```
 ## For MSMarco
     # Write vocabulary file